What is Wagyu Beef?

 You’ve probably heard of Kobe beef.
 It’s legendary for superior flavor, buttery texture, and perfect marbling.
 Kobe is not a breed, though.
 Wagyu is the breed, and Kobe beef comes from the Wagyu breed of cattle raised in the Kobe region of Japan.
 Just as “Champagne” can only come from the Champagne region in France, Kobe can only come from Kobe, Japan.

 Often called “American Kobe,” Wagyu meat is renowned for the same superior taste characteristics, tenderness, and marbling as traditional Japanese Kobe.
 In fact, Wagyu beef marbling is so superior to domestic American beef that a combination American/Japanese grading system is used.
 USDA Prime (the highest-graded USDA grade for beef) ranges from 3+ to 4.
 Wagyu beef receives a 5 to 8 on the more stringent Japanese scale.
-Moreover, Washington State University researchers, who study the Wagyu breed, found that Wagyu beef cuts are marbled with monounsaturated fat—the healthier fat.
+Moreover, Washington State University researchers, who studied the Wagyu breed, found that Wagyu beef cuts are marbled with monounsaturated fat—the healthier fat.
 American-grade beef is marbled primarily with saturated fat, which is linked to heart disease.
 To see test results for fat profile that we have had conducted on our beef can be found here.

 To browse our healthy, tender Wagyu selections, click here.
 We deliver our meat anywhere in the U.S.

-Grass-Fed Beef, Raised in Florida on Our Family Farm.
-Better for the Animals, the Environment, and You.
+Grass-Fed Beef, raised in Florida on our family farm.
+Better for the animals, the environment, and You.

 Our family raises the Wagyu cattle on our sustainable farm in Florida.
 Our Wagyu herd has plenty of pasture to graze in, and they grow up in a low-stress environment.
 Our farm is a carefully managed sustainable operation that benefits the environment, instead of harming it.